pgbackrest/pgbackrest/README.md

 ### Delta Restore

 The manifest contains checksums for every file in the backup so that during a restore it is possible to use these checksums to speed processing enormously.
 On a delta restore any files not present in the backup are first removed and then checksums are taken for the remaining files.
 Files that match the backup are left in place and the rest of the files are restored as usual.
-Since this process is multithreaded, it can lead to a dramatic reduction in restore times.
+Multi-processing can lead to a dramatic reduction in restore times.

 ### Advanced Archiving